Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 - In the yoga section, the user is introduced to the core principles of yoga the studio follows.
 - This is followed by an easily readable sub-section conveying the different levels and styles offered.
-- Teachers profiles provides the user the level and experience of guidance they are to receive.
+- Teachers' profiles provides the user the level and experience of guidance they are to receive.
  - Following which the user is shown a clear weekday and week-end timetable of the yoga classes.
 <br>
 <br>